EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

 from the cookiecutter template we have filled out the `configs`, `src`, `data`, `models`, `reports`, `tests`, and  `dockerfiles` folders.
 We have removed the `notebooks` and `docs` folders because we did not use any notebooks and did not write any documentation in our project.
 We have added an `outputs` folder that contains the logs for our experiments.
+We also added a template folder for the frontend to the API.
 ###############
 se på lightning log om den skal være der
 ###############